yatisht/strain_phylogenetics/README.md

 ```

 ### Install prerequisites and build programs
 * Perhaps the simplest build process for this repo on any platform (Windows, Linux or MacOS) is using [Docker](https://www.docker.com/) (see installation instructions [here](https://docs.docker.com/get-docker/)).
-Once Docker is installed (which takes a few minutes typically), the following two commands would build the programs and start a new bash in an Ubuntu 18.04 container following which the remaning commands on this page should work smoothly.
+Once Docker is installed (which takes a few minutes typically), the following two commands would build the programs and start a new bash in an Ubuntu 18.04 container following which the remaining commands on this page should work smoothly.
 ```
     $ docker build -t strain_phylogenetics .
     $ docker run -t -i strain_phylogenetics /bin/bash
 ```
-* Alternatively, we also provide installation scipts for **MacOS (10.14 and above)**, **Ubuntu (18.04 and above)** and **CentOS (7 and above)** if you don't have Docker or prefer not to use it for some reason.
+* Alternatively, we also provide installation scripts for **MacOS (10.14 and above)**, **Ubuntu (18.04 and above)** and **CentOS (7 and above)** if you don't have Docker or prefer not to use it for some reason.

 * For MacOS 10.14 and above:
 ```